TheNavyInfantry/DocumentManager_Vaadin/README.md

 ---

-**This is a document manager system written with Kotlin and Vaadin.**
+**This is a document manager system written with Kotlin and Vaadin Framework.**

 **Developed by Nedim Can Ulusoy (Neptun: HUUMCJ) as a Final Project for the Vaadin Lecture.**